Patrick Carfizzi: Career

 At Seattle Opera he debuted in 2006 as Frank in Die Fledermaus.
 At Lyric Opera of Chicago he first appeared in the 2015–16 season, playing Zeta in The Merry Widow.

 Other organizations with which he has appeared include the Boston Symphony, the Canadian Opera Company, the Dallas Opera, Houston Grand Opera, Minnesota Opera, the Opera Theatre of St. Louis, and the Seattle Symphony Orchestra.

 His European debut came in 2011, when he sang Leporello at the Cologne Opera.

+At one time, Carfizzi and his husband lived in Brussels.

 Philanthropy

 Active as well as a philanthropist, in 2009 he founded Arts-LEAF, a nonprofit dedicated to providing mentoring in the arts.